-Performance Measure Data We Will Collect (e.g., counts, costs, weights, volumes, temperatures, percentages, hours, observations, opinions, feelings) Source of Our Data (e.g., members of the target group, project staff, stakeholders, internal/ external documents, recording devices, databases) Method We Will Use (e.g., survey, questionnaire, interview, focus group, informal discussion, observation, assessment, document analysis) Schedule (e.g., daily, weekly, monthly, quarterly, annually, beginning/end) Effectiveness: The extent to which activities contribute to achieving the intended results rehoused objects against the t Example: At the end of each p oonth, using a report prepared by otal number proposed for the pro roject year, our external consultar against our intended project resu ject. nt will present results of the on Quality: How well the activities meet the requirements and expectations of the target group Example: At the beginning, the mid-point, and end of the project, we will administer a satisfaction survey to staff who have participated in the training.
+Performance Measure Data We Will Collect (e.g., counts, costs, weights, volumes, temperatures, percentages, hours, observations, opinions, feelings) Source of Our Data (e.g., members of the target group, project staff, stakeholders, internal/ external documents, recording devices, databases) Method We Will Use (e.g., survey, questionnaire, interview, focus group, informal discussion, observation, assessment, document analysis) Schedule (e.g., daily, weekly, monthly, quarterly, annually, beginning/end) Effectiveness: The extent to which activities contribute to achieving the intended results Example: At the end of each month, using a report prepared by the registrar, we will compare the cumulative count of rehoused objects against the total number proposed for the project.
+Example: At the end of each project year, our external consultant will present results of the ongoing observation-based evaluation and compare them against our intended project results.
+Quality: How well the activities meet the requirements and expectations of the target group Example: At the beginning, the mid-point, and end of the project, we will administer a satisfaction survey to staff who have participated in the training.
 Example: We will gather opinions about our online services through questionnaires provided to every 20th user.
-Timeliness: The extent to which each task/activity is completed within the proposed timeframe activity completion dates. r Project Director will assess the t ·
+Timeliness: The extent to which each task/activity is completed within the proposed timeframe activity completion dates. r Project Director will assess the i ·

-8. IMLS Budget Form
+7. IMLS Budget Form

 Download and complete the current IMLS Budget Form (PDF, 1.7MB).
+Use Budget.pdf as its file name.
 Click here for instructions on completing it.

-9. Budget Justification
+8. Budget Justification

 Write a Budget Justification to identify each expense and show the method of cost computation used to determine each dollar amount, including any that you may have consolidated and summarized on the IMLS Budget Form.
-Save this document as a PDF.
+Save this document as a PDF and use Budgetjustification.pdf as its file name.
 Click here for detailed instructions.

-10. List of Key Project Staff and Consultants
+9. List of Key Project Staff and Consultants

-Write a one-page list of only those staff and consultants whose expertise is essential to the success of the project and save it as a PDF.
-Do not list all staff involved in the project.
-If you cannot identify key project staff by the application deadline, then list the position title(s) instead.
+Write a list of only those staff and consultants whose expertise is essential to the success of the project Do not list all staff involved in the project.
+If you cannot identify key project staff by the application deadline, then list the position title instead.
 This list must include the Project Director listed in Item 7 of the SF-424S.
+We recommend limiting this list to one page.
+Save the list as a PDF and use Projectstaff.pdf as its file name.

-11. Resumes of Key Project Staff and Consultants
+10. Resumes of Key Project Staff and Consultants

-Provide a resume of no more than two pages for each individual whose expertise is essential to the success of the project.
-Save all the resumes in a single PDF.
+Provide a resume for each individual whose expertise is essential to the success of the project.
+We recommend limiting each resume to two pages.
+Save all the resumes in a single PDF and use Resumes.pdf as its file name.
 You must include the resume of the Project Director listed in Item 7 of the SF-424S.
 If you cannot identify key project staff by the application deadline, then provide position description(s) including the qualities, range of experience, and education necessary to successfully implement and complete project activities.